General Preliminary Remarks

 - Two bytes of the IP address of the accessing user system

-- The website from which the user accesses the requested page (referrer)
+- The website from which the user accessed the requested page (referrer)

-- The sub-pages accessed from the website visited
+- The sub-pages which are accessed from the visited website

 - The time spent on the webpage

 The software only runs on our website servers.
-The user’s personal data is only saved to the website server.
-The data is not shared with third parties.
+The users’ personal data is only saved to the website server and not shared with third parties.